Nezuo/structures/docs/set.md

 ### values()

-Returns an iterator that contains an array of [*value*] for each value in the `Set` object, in an undefined order.
+Returns an iterator that contains the *value* for each element in the `Set` object, in a undefined order.

 ## Examples